IDX Market Overview

 Avoid Clutter

 Traditional education often treats creative storytelling and technical analysis as separate skills, but today’s job market values professionals who excel in both.
 However, data visualization is a prime example of where these two areas intersect, making it a highly sought-after skill in our data-driven world.
 Data storytelling involves merging solid data with compelling narratives to present insights in a way that resonates with audiences.
-This approach relies on three essential components: data, narrative, and visuals.
+This approach relies on three essential components: data, narrative, and visuals.- Data: The raw numbers and facts that provide the foundation of the story.

 1. Crafting a Data Story